react-navigation/react-navigation.github.io/blog/2024-03-25-introducing-static-api.md

 In addition to the static API, React Navigation 7 also includes a lot of other improvements and new features.
 Make sure to go through the [upgrade guide](/docs/7.x/upgrading-from-6.x) to see all the changes.

 We would love to get feedback from the community on how it works for you and catch any issues before the stable release.
 If you have any feedback or suggestions, please let us know on our [GitHub Discussions forum](https://github.com/react-navigation/react-navigation/discussions).
-Or if you find any issues, please report them on our [GitHub issues](https://github.com/react-navigation/react-navigation/issues).
+If you find any issues, please report them on our [GitHub issues](https://github.com/react-navigation/react-navigation/issues).